Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Influencing Factors

 Diet.
 Dietary selenium comes primarily from Brazil nuts, fish, seafood, organ meats and eggs.
 The selenium content of plant foods depends directly on soil concentration.
-European soils, particularly in France, are markedly lower in selenium than North American soils.
+European soils are broadly lower in selenium than North American soils.

 Geography.
 Average intakes vary considerably by region.
 In Western Europe, daily intakes often fall below recommended levels.
 In North America, selenium-rich soils ensure naturally higher intakes through the food chain.